BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 2) The Blue Yeti Picking Up Background Noise!

 When doing a recording, your mic will sometimes pick up ambient noise.
 This ambient noise can be a downer when you are recording a song or doing live streaming.
-It will help to take note that most sound recordings will generate background noise.
-Yet, there are tricks on how to minimize or even do away with such background noise.
+Blue yeti will help to take note that most sound recordings will generate background noise.
+Yet, there are tricks on how to minimize or even do away with such noise.

 The primary thing you should do is utilize a shock mount.
 You can use a shock mount and fit it into your Blue Yeti mic stand to lessen background noise.
 You can also utilize a windshield to prevent the wind from moving or making the mic to vibrate a bit.
 This windshield, of course, will reduce heavy breathing and wind interference.